rmullally/Dice-Roller/README.md

 This program contains two classes: "Die.java" and "Main.java".

 ## "Die.java"
-*  private Random random: Random object to randomly "roll" the value of the die.
+*  private Random random: Random object created to randomly "roll" the die.
 *  private int dieValue: dieFaces: private variables to hold the value of the die and the number of faces the die has.
 *  Die(int faces): the constructor for Die.java and initializes the value of the die and how many faces the die has.
 *  int roll(): sets (and returns) the face value to a uniform random number between 1 and the number of faces.